-As at 30 June 2021 and currently, Bentley is a major shareholder in Strike with 53,689,857 shares (19.885%4) (30 June 2020: 52,553,493 shares; 25.372%5).
+As at 30 June 2022 and currently, Bentley is a major shareholder in Strike with 53,689,857 shares (19.885%) (30 June 2021: 53,689,857 shares; 19.885%).

-Strike Resources Limited is an ASX listed resource company which is developing the 1.5Mtpa Paulsens East Iron Ore Project (Strike 100%) located in the Pilbara, Western Australia.
-Strike also owns the Apurimac Iron Ore Project (Strike 100%) in Peru, where it has commenced mining of surface deposits and entered into an offtake agreement with an international iron-ore trading firm to export the "Apurimac Premium Lump" DSO product of ~65% Fe.
-Strike has a 43% shareholding in Lithium Energy Limited (ASX:LEL), which was recently spun-out of Strike under a \$9m IPO.
-Lithium Energy is developing battery minerals related assets - the Solaroz Lithium Brine Project (LEL 100%) in Argentina and the Burke Graphite Project (LEL 100%) in Oueensland.6
+Strike Resources Limited (ASX:SRK) is an ASX listed resource company which is developing the Paulsens East Iron Ore Project in Western Australia - production has commenced and Strike is targeting its maiden shipment of approximately 66,000 tonnes of 'Paulsens East Lump' DSO (grading 62% Fe) out of Utah Point, Port Hedland, in late August 2022.6 Strike also owns the high grade Apurimac Iron Ore Project in Peru where it has exported "Apurimac Premium Lump" DSO product of ~65% Fe.
+Strike also has a 43% shareholding in Lithium Energy Limited (ASX:LEL), which was spun-out of Strike under a \$9m IPO in May 2021.
+Lithium Energy is developing battery minerals related assets - the Solaroz Lithium Brine Project in Argentina and the Burke Graphite Project in Queensland.